 If you're a Veteran, you can request a referral to my office through the VA Choice program.

 Payment is due at the time of service.
-Cash, check, credit cards, HSA and Flex Spending Account cards are accepted.
+Cash, check, credit cards, Health Savings Account (HSA) and Flex Spending Account (FSA) accounts are accepted.

 Acupuncture Law in PA

 Only your Medical Doctor can make a medical diagnosis.
 In Pennsylvania, acupuncture treatment beyond 60 days for a person who presents symptoms of a condition requires that a medical diagnosis be obtained.

 The time for your acupuncture visit is reserved just for you.
 If you are unable to keep your appointment for any reason other than dangerous weather and driving conditions, 24-hour advance notice is requested.
 Late cancellations or missed appointments will be billed in full.

 Acupuncture is not advised if you have a bleeding disorder, are altered by drugs or alcohol, or are excessively fatigued or hungry.
 Be sure to eat regular meals the day of treatment, and continue to take any prescription medications as directed by your physician.
 Electro-Acupuncture may be contraindicated if you have implants.
 Infrared heat is contraindicated if you are pregnant.
 Treatment may be refused based on such criteria.